Master of Business Administration (MBA)

 30 credits

-This is a core module in the MBA programme.
-The module consists of taught sessions on theory and practice of management consulting, as well as business research methods and a set of activities to support MBA candidates in the development of their consultancy project.
+This module consists of taught sessions on theory and practice of management consulting, as well as business research methods and a set of activities to support MBA candidates in the development of their client consultancy project.
 As such it looks at the relevant business research and analysis instruments and processes of sourcing and delivering consulting work.
 Perspectives of both consultant and client in a typical engagement are considered.
 The material provides solid theoretical and practical background to those wishing to pursue management advisory work on a professional basis.

 15 credits